California’s System for Pesticide Incident Reporting

-The California Pesticide Complaint System makes it easy for Agricultural fieldworkers and the general public in California to submit a pesticide-related incident to the correct agency that is responsible to handle it.
+The California System for Pesticide Incident Reporting makes it easy for Agricultural fieldworkers and the general public in California to submit a pesticide-related incident to the correct agency that is responsible to handle it.
 While the user is able to anonymously submit a complaint, without any personally identifiable information being transmitted, it is up to the user which information (e.g. name, phone number, email address) he/she is comfortable of sharing.

 This is a list of categories of Personally Identifiable Information (PII) that an app could potentially collect:

 |Geo-location (GPS, WiFi, user-entered)||User Choice (assist in finding incident location)|

 |Email address||User Choice (manually entered)|

 |User’s name||User Choice (manually entered)|

 |Text messages or email||No|

 |Financial and payment information||No|

 |Apps downloaded or used||No|